 Headquartered in Park Ridge, New Jersey, Hertz is the largest worldwide airport general use car rental brand, operating from approximately 8,650 corporate and licensee locations in approximately 150 countries.
 Whether traveling, waiting for a car repair, or just running errands for the day, customers around the globe rely on Hertz for long- and short-term car rental.
 From no-wait membership programs to online reservations, Hertz services make renting a car faster and easier.
 The company has expanded its business to include car sharing through Hertz on Demand®, as well as equipment rental and car sales, and is the parent Company of fleet leasing company, Donlen

 Hertz created the Hertz ExpressRent Kiosk™, a two-screen kiosk that uses real-time video to put customers face-to-face with off-site agents.
 To carry the high-quality voice and video at the heart of the kiosk technology, Hertz needed robust, global network connections and chose AT&T to provide an MPLS-enabled VPN and manage the deployment process.
 The network reliably connects the kiosks to agents and back-end systems.
-Whether at busy airports or at local, neighborhood locations like auto repair shops, the kiosks extend the company’s reach and create new opportunities for customers to access Hertz services.
+Whether at busy airports, hotels, local neighborhood locations like auto repair shops or partner locations, the kiosks extend the company’s reach and create new opportunities for customers to access Hertz services.

 Keys to Innovation